-Input box Description 1/0 A slider button indicates whether the IPsec connection is enabled (I) or disabled (O).
+Input box Description 1/0 A slider button indicates whether the IPsec connection is enabled (I) or disabled (0).
 Click on the slider button to change the status of this connection.
 A new connection is enabled by default.
 Name Enter a unique name for this connection.
-This must consist of $1-63$ alphanumeric characters and underscores.
+This must consist of 1 - 63 alphanumeric characters and underscores.
+Umlauts must not be used in the name.
 Template Optionally you can select one of the predefined templates.
 All settings are then taken from the template.
 Values that were not set in the template are reset.
 The template "(empty)" can be used to reset all values.
 Security profile Select one of the predefined security profiles.